mikkac/mikkac/README.md

 * 🎓 machine learning with Python
 * 🌱 learning basics of Rust

-Apart from working full-time, I'm trying to finish my MSc 🎓 in field strongly related to usage of machine learning in medicine.
+Apart from working full-time, I'm trying to finish my MSc 🎓 in field strongly related to usage of machine learning in medicine 🩻.